Program Optimization with LLVM

 In this practical course we will integrate a basic program analysis in the LLVM Opt tool, and explore the generated IR code for potential optimizations.

-This course is held as a blocked course during the first 3 weeks of November.
+This course is held as a blocked course during the some 3 weeks during the semester.
 During this time, You are expected to be present to join the programming efforts for the equivalent of at least 10x6h.
 Since you might be required to attend other courses, You can strech this over the aforementioned 3 weeks.

 This course consists in applying the abstract interpretation techniques from the module Program Optimization to a practical project.
 We have a basic framework already prepared in the form of a C++ based LLVM Plugin, to be found in a git project .